PGY2 Pediatric Pharmacy Residency

 - Conduct pediatric pharmacy research

 The program director will develop an experiential plan at the beginning of the program for each resident.
-The experiential component shall consist of the following core or elective learning experiences.
+The experiential component shall consist of the following core or elective learning experiences (see image below).
 The needs and interests of the resident and the attributes of the residency program will be utilized in the development of the plan.
 Additional elective rotations may be available based on the resident’s interest and skill set.